gerrowadat/log.andvari.net/content/pages/about.md

 <a href="/images/daveoc-typewriter.png"><img src="/images/daveoc-typewriter.png"/></a>

-Dave O'Connor is an [SRE][sre] Leadership practitioner based in Dublin, Ireland.
-He's currently VP of Engineering at [Twilio](https://www.twilio.com/), working on reliability and leading the SRE group there.
+Dave O'Connor is an [SRE][sre] and Engineering Leadership practitioner based in Dublin, Ireland.

+Most recently, he has been VP of Engineering at [Twilio](https://www.twilio.com/), working on reliability and leading the SRE group there.

 Previous to that, he was Sr. Director of Engineering at [elastic.co](https://www.elastic.co), building and scaling Elastic Cloud.